-We also had the pleasure of listening to a CHIP CAB member, share his experiences GAMES AND FUN as the guest speaker.
+We also had the pleasure of listening to a CHIP CAB member, share his experiences the guest speaker.
 Youth left feeling as though they could relate to him.
 They also had a fun time playing the arcade and video games.